DFC-OpenSource/ox-ctrl/README.md

 # OX: A DFC-based Open-Channel SSD Controller

 ```
-OX 1.4 is coming soon.
+OX 1.4.0 is released.
 The main feature is supporting pblk target (host FTL) by enabling
 sector-granularity reads.
-It will allow file systems on top of the DFC namespace.
-The
+It allows file systems on top of the DFC namespace.
+It requires
-pre-release code is already available under 'for-next' branch.
-OX 1.4 will be released
-for the linux kernel 4.13.
+the linux kernel 4.13 or higher.
+Please, check the 'pblk: Host-side FTL setup' section.
 ```

 OX is a controller solution for programmable devices like the DFC (https://github.com/DFC-OpenSource/).
 OX exposes the